heathentw/prnet-tf2/README.md

 - The `sub_name` is the name of outputs directory used in checkpoints and logs folder. (make sure of setting it unique to other models)
 - The `save_steps` is the number interval steps of saving checkpoint file.

-### Training
+#### Run training

 ```bash
 python train.py --cfg_path ./configs/prnet.yaml --gpu 0
 ```

-### Testing
+## Testing

 For testing PRNet, here only implement the application of "Sparse alignment", "Dense alignment" and "Pose estimation".
-Trained model can be download [here](https://drive.google.com/open?id=1qvSujao8d4LKrbnxildsqOiGRxnmzalR), please extract it into `./checkpoints`.
+Trained model can be download [here](https://drive.google.com/open?id=14xWln1uqP13zxtUJ6B_aisYwWGdq53tP), please extract it into `./checkpoints`.

 #### 1. Test on image
 ```bash